The Twenty-first Sunday of Pentecost

 They were most concerned about his teaching in the Temple in Jerusalem, and they wanted to hand him over to the Roman authorities when he taught there.

-that Jewish people shouldn't have to pay taxes to the Romans, who were foreigners.
+Taxes were a great burden in Palestine at that time.
+The Jewish people hated the tax collectors (like Matthew), and many people, especially the Zealots, thought that Jewish people shouldn't have to pay taxes to the Romans, who were foreigners.

-Caesar was the Roman word for emporer.
+Caesar was the Roman word for emperor.

 1. What did the Pharisees tell Jesus that he taught?